Geraint Talfan Davies: Notable positions

 Geraint Talfan Davies has been involved with various arts, media and educational organisations, including the Royal Welsh College of Music and Drama, the Wales International Film Festival, the Artes Mundi visual arts prize, University of Wales Institute, Cardiff, the Wales Millennium Centre and Welsh National Opera.

 He chaired Welsh National Opera (WNO) for three years, before his appointment in 2003 to the chair of the Arts Council of Wales (ACW).
 His tenure at ACW was cut short in 2006 when, following the council's successful resistance to Welsh Government plans to take over responsibility for the main national arts organisations, the Culture Minister, Alun Pugh, did not renew his appointment for a second term.
 He was then re-elected to the chair of WNO.
 He was a trustee of the Media Standards Trust (2005–15) and is currently a trustee of the Shakespeare Schools Foundation.

 In 2000 he was one of a group that formed Glas Cymru Cyf, with the aim of acquiring Welsh Water with a view to turning it into a not-for-profit company.
 He was a non-executive of Glas Cymru Cyf from 2000 to 2011.
 He has also been a member of the BT Wales Advisory Forum.

 He is an Honorary Doctor of the University of Glamorgan, and an Honorary Fellow of Jesus College, Oxford, Cardiff Metropolitan University, Swansea University, Bangor University, and of the Royal Institute of British Architects.

+Geraint is currently Chair of the Cyfarthfa Foundation, a charity championing the development of Cyfarthfa Castle and Park in Merthyr Tydfil into a cultural centre and visitor attraction of international quality and an engine of social renewal.

 Davies has previously held numerous other positions: